GoogleCloudPlatform/healthcare-deid/offline_tools/redactor/README.md

 # DICOM Redactor Library

 The DICOM Redactor Library is a Java library designed to redact sensitive data contained in DICOM tags.
+This is an offline library which does not communicate with Google Cloud.

 ## Getting Started